mocks-server/website/versioned_docs/version-1.6.0/tutorials-dynamic.md

 ## Persistence

-You could add also express middleware fixtures for deleting, updating, or creating users, simply modifiying the `INITIAL_USERS` memory object from each correspondant response function.
+You could add also dynamic fixtures for deleting, updating, or creating users, simply modifiying the `INITIAL_USERS` memory object from each correspondant response function.

-__Changes will be be persisted in memory__ while the server is running.
+Changes would be be persisted in memory while the server is running.

 [express-url]: https://expressjs.com/es/4x/api.html